linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 #### Toggling Classes

 Some classes, especially with modern CSS frameworks, require toggling for you to get the most out of them.
-For instance, the `active` class is often used highlight an element.
-Being able to toggle the class via JavaScript could allow you to have button that toggles highlighting on the element.
+For instance, the `active` class is often used to highlight an element.
+Being able to toggle the class via JavaScript could allow you to have a button that toggles highlighting on the element.

 Here is an example using the `second_p_element` object defined above.
 Recall that the element here does not have the `hidden` class.
-In that case, toggling the class adds the class to the element:
+In that case, toggling the class adds the class to the element.

     second_p_element.classList.toggle("active")
     console.log(second_p_element.classList.contains("active"));